mhbuck/Spelunk/README.md

 Tasks:
 * Create base application - Done
-* Move to using tasks
+* Move to using tasks - Done
 * Move to using refit with web api.